I am a researcher at the Department of Political and Social Sciences at the European University Institute in Florence.

-Between 2014 and 2020, I worked as a policy advisor to the UK Treasury, the German development cooperation (GIZ), and the European Policy Centre.
-I also held lecturer positions at Pacific University (US) and Sciences Po Lille where I taught Political Economy in the EU.
+Between 2014 and 2020, I worked as civil servant in the UK Finance Ministry, the German development cooperation (GIZ), and as economic analyst in the European Policy Centre.
+I also held lecturer positions at Pacific University (US) and Sciences Po Lille where I taught Political Economy of the EU.
 Prior to that, I received MAs from the College of Europe, Sciences Po Lille and the University of Münster and a graduate diploma in economics from Birkbeck University of London.

 Both my contact and list of publications are available on this page.